ZoroLuffy1/Flare-Robot/README.md

 Can be found on telegram as [Flare](https://t.me/Flare_robot).

-The Support group can be reached out to at [Flare Support](https://t.me/Freia_Support), where you can ask for help about [Flare](https://t.me/Flare_Robot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Ruka Support](https://t.me/rukaxSuport), where you can ask for help about [Flare](https://t.me/Flare_Robot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-Owner bot [ASTA](https://t.me/Asta_Silva02) he leaved the telegram for a while he will be back soon.
+Owner bot [Kirito](https://t.me/asta_est) he leaved the telegram for a while he will be back soon.

 ## How to setup/deploy.